lwjglgamedev/lwjglbook-bookcontents-leg/chapter3/chapter3.md

 # A brief about coordinates

 In this chapter we will talk a little bit about coordinates and coordinates systems trying to introduce some fundamental mathematical concepts in a simple way to support the techniques and topics that we will address in subsequent chapters.
-We will assume some simplifications which may scarify preciseness for the sake of legibility.
+We will assume some simplifications which may sacrifice preciseness for the sake of legibility.

 We locate objects in space by specifying its coordinates.
-Think about a map, you specify a point in a map by stating its latitude or longitude, with just a pair of numbers that point is precisely identified.
-That pair of numbers are the coordinates (things are a  little bit more complex in reality, since a map is a projection of a non perfect ellipsoid, the earth, so more data is needed but it’s a good analogy).
+Think about a map, you specify a point in a map by stating its latitude or longitude, with just a pair of numbers a point is precisely identified.
+That pair of numbers are the point coordinates (things are a  little bit more complex in reality, since a map is a projection of a non perfect ellipsoid, the earth, so more data is needed but it’s a good analogy).

 A coordinate system is a system which employs one or more numbers, that is, one or more coordinates to uniquely specify the position of a point.
 There are different coordinate systems (Cartesian, polar, etc.) and you can transform coordinates from one system to another.
 We will use the Cartesian coordinate system.